Testosterone + LH + FSH Panel

 • Secondary hypogonadism results from hypothalamic or pituitary dysfunction.
 It is characterized by disruption of central components of the HPGA, resulting in decreased levels of GnRH, LH, or FSH.
 In this type of hypogonadism, low levels of LH do not allow for the proper stimulation of testosterone production by the testes.

 • Mixed hypogonadism results from a combination of primary and secondary causes.
 The most common cause of mixed hypogonadism is late-onset hypogonadism, which occurs with aging.
 This is associated with osteoporosis, decreased lean body mass, reduced cognition, fatigue, and impaired libido and erectile function.
-Other causes of mixed hypogonadism include alcoholism, diseases (such as uremia, liver failure, AIDS, and sickle cell disease), street drugs/alcohol, and medications like corticosteroid steroids used for inflammatory conditions.
+Other causes of mixed hypogonadism include alcoholism, diseases (such as uremia, liver failure, AIDS, and sickle cell disease), street drugs and alcohol, and medications like corticosteroid steroids used for inflammatory conditions.
 It should be noted that high cortisol levels (hypercortisolism), resulting from either the use of anti-inflammatory steroids or physical causes, could lead to hypogonadism.

 What Are the Symptoms of Low Testosterone (Hypogonadism)?